ftaghiyev/firewall-configuration-interface/README.md

 This project uses [Batfish](https://www.batfish.org/) and the `pybatfish` client library for offline validation of generated firewall configurations.
 Batfish is licensed under the Apache License, Version 2.0.

+If you use this project, please feel free to cite: https://arxiv.org/abs/2512.10789